ElucidataInc/polly-docs/docs/OmixAtlas/Overview_of_OmixAtlas.md

 ## Request a dataset

-If the dataset is not present, users can request a dataset to be added to Atlas by going to the 'Request a Dataset' function on the top right of the Atlas summary page.
+If the dataset is not present, users can request a dataset to be added to OmixAtlas by going to the 'Request a Dataset' function on the top right of the OmixAtlas summary page.
 Users need to fill out a short form to request a dataset that needs to be added.

 ![Request](../img/OmixAtlas-Images/requestdatasetssnew.png) <center> Request a Dataset</center>